 Violence in Teenage Dating

 Statistics show that 1 in 3 teenagers have experienced violence while dating.
 Dating abuse crosses all racial, economic and social lines.
-Part of the problem is teen girls have not had much experience in dating, and they are effected by peer pressure.
+Part of the problem is teen girls have not had much experience in dating, and they are affected by peer pressure.

 Teens also want independence from their parents, plus they have a very romantic view of love.
 Then, some young men think they have a right to control their girlfriends with physical aggression.
 They may have seen this at home.
 They often demand intimacy.
 Read the list below and see if any of those characteristics are happening in your relationship.